Pure Land Buddhism: Later developments

 Unlike in the Japanese Pure Land of Shinran and Honen, Chinese Buddhist Pure Land practice was never really exclusivist and was often practiced in tandem with other Buddhist methods.
 Yongming Yanshou (904–975) is one of the many figures which taught the unity of Chan Buddhism with Pure Land practice.
 For Yanshou, the Pure Land and Chan are really both working for the same thing, the pure mind, since the Pure land is just the pure mind (as the Vimalakirti sutra states).
 Furthermore, for Yanshou, both methods are just ways of cutting self grasping, since the Pure Land abandonment of self-power is none other than the Buddhist teaching of not-self.

-The Tiantai Buddhist master Sìmíng Zhīlǐ (四明知禮, 960–1028) was also known as an important teacher of the Pure Land dharma gate.
-Indeed, according to Jones, "much Pure Land thought developed within the Tiantai School during the Song dynasty."
-Tiantai school monks were pivotal in the spreading of Pure Land practice in China during this period.
-Jones notes that monks such as Shengchang (Shěngcháng 省常, 959–1020), Ciyun Zunshi (Cíyún Zūnshì 慈雲尊式, 964–1032), and Siming Zhili (Sìmíng Zhīlǐ 四明知禮, 960–1028), were instrumental in founding societies for pure conduct and vocal nianfo."

-This blending of Chan and Pure Land became more popular during the Mind and Qing dynasties, especially through the work of Yúnqī Zhūhóng (雲棲祩宏, 1535–1615).
-He was one of the most influential figures of the Ming, along with Yuan Hongdao (Yuán Hóngdào 袁宏道, 1568–1610).
-Ouyi Zhixu (Ǒuyì Zhìxù 藕益智旭, 1599–1655), was another important Pure Land leader who wrote on a wide variety of topics that included both Pure Land soteriology and precepts.
+During the Tang and Song dynasties, Tiantai school monks were pivotal in the spreading of Pure Land practice in China.
+Some of the key Pure Land figures of the Tang were affiliated with Tiantai, including Chengyuan (712–802) and Fazhao (fl.
+766).
+Tiantai school authors also wrote various Pure Land texts and commentaries during the Tang as Pure Land Buddhism grew in popularity.
+At least five different Pure Land works were written in the Tang and apocryphally attributed to Zhiyi, including the Guan-jing-shu (a commentary to the Contemplation Sutra) and the Jingtu shiyilun.

+During the Song dynasty (960–1279), Tiantai monks such as Shengchang (Shěngcháng 省常, 959–1020), Ciyun Zunshi (Cíyún Zūnshì 慈雲尊式, 964–1032), and Siming Zhili, were key figures who founded Pure Land societies which focused on nianfo.
+Many of these Tiantai figures also wrote Pure Land treatises and commentaries.
+Another Tiantai Pure Land author is Zongxiao (1151–1214), author of the Lebang Wenlei, a Pure Land anthology.

+Another important figure of the Song was Yuanzhao (1048–1116).
+A Vinaya master from the Nanshan lineage of the Vinaya school, Yuanzhao later converted to Pure Land Buddhism after an illness and staunchly defended the Pure Land path.
+He also wrote commentaries on the Contemplation Sutra and the Amitabha Sutra, drawing on the works of previous authors like Ciyun Zunshi and Shandao.
+Also during the Song, many Pure Land societies modeled on those of the Tiantai masters were founded, and these societies continued to be popular in later dynasties.
+Some of these met in temples and others had specially constructed "Pure Land halls or White Lotus halls.
+Mao Ziyuan and Yuanzhao are some important later figures who were associated with Pure land societies.

-Another important late Pure Land author was the Yuan dynasty monk Tianru Weize (天如惟則, c.
-1286?–1354), who wrote the Questions about Pure Land (Jìngtǔ huòwèn 淨土或問, T.1972) as a dialogue between a skeptical Chan monk who poses questions about Pure Land practice, claiming it is dualistic.
+Yet another later Pure Land author was the Yuan dynasty monk Tianru Weize (天如惟則, c.
+1286?–1354), who wrote the Questions about Pure Land (Jìngtǔ huòwèn 淨土或問, T.1972) as a dialogue between a skeptical Chan monk who poses questions about Pure Land practice, saying that it is dualistic.
 Tianru defends the idea that an evil person can attain the Pure Land at death by arguing that at death, a person's power of concentration becomes very strong and that during this special time, they may repent of their past deeds with complete sincerity.